cvxpy/cvxpy/README.md

 # is stored in constraint.dual_value.
 print(constraints[0].dual_value)
 ```

+With CVXPY, you can model
+* convex optimization problems,
+* mixed-integer convex optimization problems,
+* geometric programs, and
+* quasiconvex programs.

 CVXPY is not a solver.
 It relies upon the open source solvers
 [ECOS](http://github.com/ifa-ethz/ecos), [SCS](https://github.com/bodono/scs-python),